Concurrent delay: is there a continental shift?

 In applying the above principle, the Court found that there was concurrent contractor delay during the period of the government delay and affirmed a Board ruling that the contractor therefore could not recover on its delay claim.

 In the United States and Canada, it is common for a critical path delay analysis to be used in expert evidence to support such an apportionment (ie, allocation of delay).
 However, in civil law jurisdictions, such technical analysis is less common.

 If courts find the delays to be truly concurrent and intertwined (ie, the specific amount of time attributable to each event or party cannot be determined), does it still mean that the damages also cannot be?

-In the United States there is precedence where courts have apportioned damages using a percentage based upon factual records.
+In the United States, there is precedence where courts have apportioned damages using a percentage based upon factual records.
 In Raymond Constructors of Africa, Ltd v United States, the courts viewed the overall delay as being concurrent and caused by three different parties.
-The court therefore split the responsibility in thirds.
+The court, therefore, split the responsibility into thirds.

 Canadian courts are also said to apportion damages in instances of concurrent delays.
 In Foundation Co of Canada v United Grain Growers Ltd, a case in which there was a four-month delay to the project and each party alleged different causes for the delay, the court found that one party was responsible for three months of the delay, and another party was responsible for one month of the delay.
 The damages were then apportioned: 75 per cent to United Grain Growers and 25 per cent to the Foundation Company.

 However, the recent Canadian case, Schindler Elevator Corporation v Walsh Construction Company (WBP) of Canada, reaffirmed the challenges with precisely quantifying resulting damages.
 The court stated that, in addition to proving that claimed delays impacted the critical path and to what extent (ie, via a reliable critical path analysis), a causal connection is required to link claimed damages to delays: